 Section 1.5 Staff Roles and Responsibilities

-The director is the chief executive officer of UMaine Extension, charged with administering all aspects of Extension and representing Extension as a unit of the University of Maine.
+The dean is the chief executive officer of UMaine Extension, charged with administering all aspects of Extension and representing Extension as a unit of the University of Maine.
 Responsibilities include:

 - administering Extension, as well as providing coordination and administrative leadership to other public service units as assigned;